Skip to main content Skip to footer

 - you are capable of maintaining yourself in the UK according to a set criteria.
 Employers holding a Sponsorship Licence with an 'A' rating can simply certify they will be responsible for this.
 Individuals who have been in the UK for at least 12 months in another immigration category may be exempt.

-Transitional salaries will apply to individuals who already hold a skilled worker visa who apply to extend their permission or to change employers in the UK.
+Transitional salaries apply to individuals who already hold a skilled worker visa who apply to extend their permission or to change employers in the UK.
 The minimum salary in this instance will be the higher of £29,000 or the going rate for the type of role.
-The transitional provisions will apply for applications made by individuals granted skilled worker permission before 4 April 2024.
+The transitional provisions apply for applications made by individuals granted skilled worker permission and for Certificates of Sponsorship issued before 4 April 2024.
 The concession will remain in place until 4 April 2030.

 Certificates of Sponsorship can be issued for people who have the qualifications and/or specialist skills required to undertake the job for which work permission is being sought.